-This diagram illustrates the circumstances under which a local filing requirement would be consistent with the minimum standard.
-It assumes that the constituent entity is a resident of the local jurisdiction while the UPE is a resident of another jurisdiction and that there is an international agreement which permits automatic exchange of information to which the residence jurisdiction and the local jurisdiction are parties.
+This diagram60 illustrates the circumstances under which a local filing requirement would be consistent with the minimum standard.
+It assumes that the constituent entity is a resident of the local jurisdiction while the ultimate parent entity (UPE) is a resident of another jurisdiction and that there is an international agreement which permits automatic exchange of information to which the residence jurisdiction and the local jurisdiction are parties.